egde/LangChain-Testdrive/README.md

 ## Tutorial5.py: OpenAI - Build a Custom Chain using LCEL
 Build a custom chain using LCEL.

+## Tutorial6.py: OpenAI - Building an Agent
+Building an agent that uses Wikipedia and Youtube Tools

 ### References
 Gupta, Mehul.
 LangChain in your Pocket: Beginner's Guide to Building Generative AI Applications using LLMs.
 Kindle Edition.